You don’t see many TV ads for wine these days, and these examples may partly explain why.

 Boones Farm Mountain Wine (Year Unknown)

-Grandpa Boone can “hardly talk he is so delighted” with his new grape wine.
+Grandpa Boone can “hardly talk he is so excited” with his new grape wine.
 But a furious “mountain man” barges through the crowd, slamming his fist on the table: “I’ll try that wine, and it’d better be good,” he growls.
 Hang on a minute.
 That’s no mountain man.
 That’s Robert Parker!
 Or maybe his dad.

 Le Piat d’Or Endorses Sexism (1981)

 Les Francais didn’t really adore Piat d’Or then, any more than they like objectifying women now.
 The wine reminds the besuited monsieur of his wife, not because it’s “stylish”, “subtle” or “elegant”, but because the bottle’s curves look a bit like her bum, assuming you’ve consumed two or three bottles of the ghastly stuff.
 Charmant, non?
+(Sadly this ad is no longer available on YouTube.)

 Hey Hey Hey Hey Mateus Rosé (1971)